A Preeminent Uranium Explorer

 In Canada's Prolific Athabasca Basin

-Skyharbour holds an extensive portfolio of uranium and thorium exploration projects in Canada's Athabasca Basin and is well positioned to benefit from improving uranium market fundamentals with fifteen projects, ten of which are drill-ready, covering over 450,000 hectares of mineral claims.
+Skyharbour holds an extensive portfolio of uranium exploration projects in Canada's Athabasca Basin and is well-positioned to benefit from improving uranium market fundamentals with fifteen projects, ten of which are drill-ready, covering over 450,000 hectares of mineral claims.
 Skyharbour has acquired from Denison Mines, a large strategic shareholder of the Company, a 100% interest in the Moore Uranium Project which is located 15 kilometres east of Denison's Wheeler River project and 39 kilometres south of Cameco's McArthur River uranium mine.
-Moore is an advanced stage uranium exploration property with high grade uranium mineralization at the Maverick Zone with drill results returning up to 6.0% U3O8 over 5.9 metres including 20.8% U3O8 over 1.5 metres at a vertical depth of 265 metres.
-Active 2,500 metre drill program underway.
+Moore is an advanced-stage uranium exploration property with high-grade uranium mineralization at the Maverick Zone including highlight drill results of 6.0% U3O8 over 5.9 metres including 20.8% U3O8 over 1.5 metres at a vertical depth of 265 metres.

 Uranium and thorium mineralization discovered to date at Falcon Point is shallow and is hosted in two geological settings, with the southern half hosting classic Athabasca-style basement mineralization associated with well-developed EM conductors which include EWA, Walker and Fraser Lakes zones.
 Drilling to date on the Falcon Point Project totals over 22,000 metres in more than 110 holes.
 Over $15 million has been invested in exploration consisting of airborne and ground geophysics, multi-phased diamond drill campaigns, detailed geochemical sampling and surveys, and ground-based prospecting culminating in an extensive geological database for the project area.

-The Preston Project is a large land position totaling 74,964 hectares strategically located proximal to NexGen Energy's (TSX-V: NXE) high grade Arrow uranium deposit and Fission Uranium's (TSX: FCU) Patterson Lake South Triple R deposit.
-In March 2017, Skyharbour and its Preston partner company Clean Commodities signed two separate option agreements, one with Orano Canada Inc. (formerly AREVA) and one with Azincourt Energy, to option up to 70% of the project for $11,500,000 in total project consideration ($9,800,000 in exploration and $1,700,000 in cash payments over six years).
+The Preston Project is a large land position totaling 49,635 hectares strategically located proximal to NexGen Energy's (TSX-V: NXE) high-grade Arrow uranium deposit and Fission Uranium's (TSX: FCU) Patterson Lake South Triple R deposit.
+In March 2017, Skyharbour and its Preston partner company Clean Commodities signed an option agreement with Orano Canada Inc. (formerly AREVA) to option up to 70% of the project for $8,00,000 in total project consideration ($7,300,000 in exploration and $700,000 in cash payments over six years).
 In March 2021, Orano completed the first earn-in of 51%, by completing $2,800,000 in exploration expenditures and making a total of $200,000 in cash payments over three years, and thus forming a joint venture with Skyharbour Resources and Dixie Gold both retaining a 24.5% interest.
 The Preston Uranium Project is a strategic, district-scale property with robust exploration upside potential and Skyharbour is utilizing the prospect generator model to advance this project with strategic partners.

-Skyharbour owns 100% of the 3,473 hectare Mann Lake Uranium Project strategically located in the eastern Athabasca Basin 25 km southwest of the McArthur River Mine and adjacent to the Mann Lake Joint Venture operated by Cameco (52.5%) with partners Denison Mines (30%) and Orano (formerly AREVA) (17.5%).
+The 3,473 hectare Mann Lake Uranium Project is strategically located in the eastern Athabasca Basin 25 km southwest of the McArthur River Mine and adjacent to the Mann Lake Joint Venture operated by Cameco (52.5%) with partners Denison Mines (30%) and Orano (formerly AREVA) (17.5%).
 Denison acquired International Enexco and its 30% interest on this adjacent project after a 2014 winter drill program discovered high-grade, basement-hosted uranium mineralization.
-Skyharbour recently completed an EM survey on its Mann Lake Project that was successful in confirming the presence of a broad, NE-SW trending corridor of conductive basement rocks.
+In 2014, Skyharbour completed an EM survey on its Mann Lake Project that was successful in confirming the presence of a broad, NE-SW trending corridor of conductive basement rocks.
 In October 2021, an option agreement was signed with Basin Uranium Corp providing them with an earn-in option to acquire up to a 75% interest in the Mann Lake Uranium Project.

 People, Timing, Projects (“PTP”)